College Scholastic Ability Test: English Language

 The English test involves dictation questions from Q1 to 17 and reading questions from Q18 to 45.

 Dictation involves basic conversations of topics including shopping in US Dollar, British Pound, Euro and Korean Won, school activities, community activities and weather forecasts.
 Question 17 and 18 are extended dialogues which involve class announcements and presentations.
 Audio tracks are recorded in General American English and Standard Canadian English.
 British Received Pronunciation, Australian Cultivated Accent, New Zealand Accent, Irish Accent, South African Accent, Indian Accent, Singaporean Accent and Hong Kong Accent have not been recorded.

-The reading questions from 18 to 45 involve topics such as biographies and, philanthropy, graphs and grammar, fixing the correct words, orders of sentences, infer the intentions with sources originating from theses, autobiographies, news articles, academic journals, and EBS textbooks.
+The reading questions from 18 to 45 involve topics such as biographies, philanthropy, graphs, grammar, fixing the correct words, orders of sentences, and inferring intentions of sources originating from theses, autobiographies, news articles, academic journals, and EBS textbooks.

-Some texts showed Anglosphere cultural features that introducing British and American culture, introducing Imperial, Customary Units and International Units, utilising some sources of English literature such as novels and poetries of Geoffrey Chaucer, William Shakespeare, Charles Dickens, Robert Burns, Walter Scott, George Bernard Shaw, James Joyce, William Butler Yeats and others.
-It also deal with historical features of UK and USA.
+Some texts show Anglosphere cultural features that introduce British and American culture and Imperial, Customary Units and International Units, and utilize some sources of English literature such as novels and poetries of Geoffrey Chaucer, William Shakespeare, Charles Dickens, Robert Burns, Walter Scott, George Bernard Shaw, James Joyce, William Butler Yeats and others.
+They also deal with historical features of the UK and the USA.

-It also deal spelling differences, grammatical differences, Americanism within US and not in UK, Same vocabulary with different meanings between UK and US from A to Z, Britishness within UK and not in US, phonetic differences of standard forms and other differences within American and British English.
+They also deal with spelling differences, grammatical differences, Americanism within the US and not in the UK, Same vocabulary with different meanings between the UK and the US from A to Z, Britishness within the UK and not in the US, phonetic differences of standard forms and other differences within American and British English.